pablote3/basketball-java/aggregator/aggregator-teamBoxScore/README.md

-# aggregator-teamBoxScore
+# aggregator- teamBoxScore

-The aggregator-teamBoxScore application flattens box score data from team perspective.
+The aggregator-teamBoxScore application flattens box score data from the perspective of the team

 ## Getting Started

-Instructions for installing and testing are provided in [aggregator-standing](id:https://github.com/pablote3/basketball-java/tree/master/aggregator/aggregator-standing)
+See parent project [aggregator-parent](id:https://github.com/pablote3/basketball-java/tree/master/aggregator) for instructions on installation and testing